Eric Howe: Provenance and early years

 Eric Howe was born at Stretford in the registration area of Barton-upon-Irwell, on the western edge of Manchester, the fourth of his parents' five children.
 His father worked as a furrier.
 He attended the nearby Stretford Grammar School and worked for two years in the textile industry before moving on to Liverpool University from which in 1954 he emerged with a degree in Economics.

 Coal and computers

 Between 1954 and 1959 he worked initially in a team directed by the Medical Research Council examining and reporting on working conditions, above and below ground, of miners employed in the North Wales Area of the National Coal Board, Britain's nationalised coal mines operator.
 Following this, he worked in the same Area for the Coal Board itself leading a team installing new costing systems in collieries.
-After a brief period at the British Cotton Industry Research Organisation, where he advised on re-equipment proposals for textile mills, he moved on again, in 1961, to the English Electric Computer Company (EECC) which had emerged out of the pioneering computer development undertaken under the auspices of the J. Lyons bakeries and catering conglomerate during the 1940s and 1950s.
+After a brief period at the British Cotton Industry Research Organisation, where he advised on re-equipment proposals for textile mills, he moved on again, in 1961, to the English Electric Computer Company (EECC) which had emerged from the pioneering computer development undertaken under the auspices of the J. Lyons bakeries and catering conglomerate during the 1940s and 1950s.
 At EECC he became the area sales manager for North-west England.